Allmeidaeduarda/Allmeidaeduarda/README.md

 ### About me

 - 🔭 I’m currently working on EnP - Energy Platform
-- 🌱 I’m currently learning Python, Poewr Bi and SQL
+- 🌱 I’m currently learning Python, Power Bi and SQL
 - 👯 I’m looking to collaborate on data analytics
 - 📫 How to reach me: eduardaallmeida@hotmail.com